-A. Policy Statement
+- a.
+Policy Statement.
 Flood control, groundwater recharge, and pollutant reduction shall be achieved through the use of stormwater management measures, including green infrastructure Best Management Practices (GI BMPs) and nonstructural stormwater management strategies.
 GI BMPs should be utilized to meet the goal of maintaining natural hydrology to reduce stormwater runoff volume, reduce erosion, encourage infiltration and groundwater recharge, and reduce pollution.
 GI BMPs should be developed based upon physical site conditions and the origin, nature and the anticipated quantity, or amount, of potential pollutants.
-Multiple stormwater management BMPs may be necessary to achieve the established performance standards for green infrastructure, water quality, quantity, and groundwater recharge.

-B. Purpose

-The purpose of this chapter is to establish minimum stormwater management requirements and controls for "major development," as defined below in Section 420-2.

-C. Applicability

-- 1. This chapter shall be applicable to the following major developments: - a.
-Non-residential major developments and redevelopment projects; and - b.
-Aspects of residential major developments and redevelopment projects that are not preempted by the Residential Site Improvement Standards at N.J.A.C.
+Multiple stormwater management BMPs may be necessary to achieve the established performance standards for green infrastructure, water quality, quantity, and groundwater recharge. - b.
+Purpose.
+The purpose of this Chapter is to establish minimum stormwater management requirements and controls for "major development," as defined below in §31-2. - c.
+Applicability. - 1.
+This Chapter shall be applicable to the following major developments: - (a) Non-residential major developments and redevelopment projects; and - (b) Aspects of residential major developments and redevelopment projects that are not pre-empted by the Residential Site Improvement Standards at N.J.A.C.
 5:21 et seq. - 2.
-This chapter shall also be applicable to all major developments undertaken by the Borough of Franklin Lakes.

-- 3. Applicability of this ordinance to major developments shall comply with last amended N.J.A.C.
-7:8-1.6, incorporated herein by reference. - D. Compatibility with Other Permit and Ordinance Requirements
+This Chapter shall also be applicable to all major developments undertaken by the Borough of Roselle Park. - 3.
+Applicability of this Chapter to major developments shall comply with last amended N.J.A.C.
+7:8-1.6, incorporated herein by reference.

-Development approvals issued pursuant to this ordinance are to be considered an integral part of development approvals and do not relieve the applicant of the responsibility to secure required permits or approvals for activities regulated by any other applicable code, rule, act, or ordinance.
-In their interpretation and application, the provisions of this ordinance shall be held to be the minimum requirements for the promotion of the public health, safety, and general welfare.

-This ordinance is not intended to interfere with, abrogate, or annul any other ordinances, rule or regulation, statute, or other provision of law except that, where any provision of this ordinance imposes restrictions different from those imposed by any other ordinance, rule or regulation, or other provision of law, the more restrictive provisions or higher standards shall control.
+d.
+Compatibility with Other Permit and Ordinance Requirements.
+Development approvals issued pursuant to this Chapter are to be considered an integral part of development approvals and do not relieve the applicant of the responsibility to secure required permits or approvals for activities regulated by any other applicable code, rule, act, chapter, or ordinance.
+In their interpretation and application, the provisions of this Ordinance shall be held to be the minimum requirements for the promotion of the public health, safety, and general welfare.
+This Chapter is not intended to interfere with, abrogate, or annul any other ordinances, rule or regulation, statute, or other provision of law except that, where any provision of this Chapter imposes restrictions different from those imposed by any other ordinance, rule or regulation, or other provision of law, the more restrictive provisions or higher standards shall control.

-§420-2 Definitions.
+§ 31-2 DEFINITIONS.

-For the purpose of this ordinance, the following terms, phrases, words and their derivations shall have the meanings stated herein unless their use in the text of this ordinance clearly demonstrates a different meaning.
+For the purpose of this Chapter, the following terms, phrases, words and their derivations shall have the meanings stated herein unless their use in the text of this Chapter clearly demonstrates a different meaning.
 When not inconsistent with the context, words used in the present tense include the future, words used in the plural number include the singular number, and words used in the singular number include the plural number.
 The word "shall" is always mandatory and not merely directory.
-The definitions used in this ordinance shall be the same as the last amended Stormwater Management Rules at N.J.A.C.
+The definitions used in this Chapter shall be the same as the last amended Stormwater Management Rules at N.J.A.C.
 7:8-1.2, incorporated herein by reference.
-The following additional terms are defined for this chapter only: